Mac-Barrett/Sveletor/README.md

 The application is already configured, just clone this repository and the gradle scripts should be able to run and configure the necessary packages itself.

+If you'd like to clone a blank version of this project, with just the home page and the widgets, clone this branch:

 build.gradle.kts relies on npmBuild.cmd which is literally just:

 ```cmd